tonimelisma/mail/DESIGN.md

 * **Authentication & Core:**
     * **Requirement 5.1 (Authentication - Functional):** As a user, I want to securely sign in and out of my supported email accounts (Microsoft Outlook done, Google Gmail in progress).
     * **Requirement 5.2 (Basic Error Handling - Functional):** As a user, I want to see clear messages if actions fail (e.g., network error, API error), so I understand what went wrong.
+(ErrorMapperService interface to be in `:core-data`, implementation to be unified).
 * **User Experience:**
     * **Requirement 5.3 (Visual Polish - Non-Functional):** The app should adhere to Material 3 guidelines and visually resemble stock Pixel apps for a native Android feel.
     * **Requirement 5.4 (Performance - Non-Functional):** UI interactions should feel smooth and responsive.
 Network operations should show loading indicators.